aws-neuron/aws-neuron-sdk/docs/neuron-cc/readme.md

 The Neuron compiler analyzes the user-provided compute-graph, and performs various optimizations such as loop-fusion, tensorization, scheduling, and memory management, which significantly improves inference throughput and memory usage.

 AoT compilation requires that dynamic tensor shapes (dimension sizes) of all tensors in the compute-graph are known at compilation time, in order for the compiler to make sound decisions.
-If any shape cannot be determined at compile time.
+If any shape cannot be determined at compile time compilation will fail.

 It is common for developers to train in FP32, for avoiding the challenges of low-precision training (e.g. loss-scaling, etc).
 However, during inference, developers typically look for the most cost-effective target.
 In order to address these two requirements, Neuron supports auto-conversion, which takes FP32 models as input, and then runs them at speed of 16-bit using BFloat16 model, using our FP32 to BF16 auto conversion.
 The Neuron compiler is most often used within an integrated framework, such as Tensorflow-Neuron.
 From that framework,